PHSE at Broadstone Hall Primary School

 Well-being, Behaviour and Safety

 By using the restorative approach, introduced in September 2013, we have improved behaviour, particularly at lunchtimes, and it has made a very positive contribution to a well-ordered school.
-We have 10 members of staff who have attended the Restorative Approach 3 day training course and they form the “Behaviour Support Team” at school which includes the Family Liaison Worker.
+We have 10 members of staff who have attended the Restorative Approach 3 day training course and some of these staff form the “Behaviour Support Team” at school which includes the Behaviour Mentor and the Family Liaison Worker.
 They regularly support children with challenging behaviour at lunch times and follow up any incidents, thus reducing the impact on lost teaching time.
 They regularly check in on specific pupils during the week to support their behaviour in class and run social skills groups for these children.

-Weekly "Solutions Circle Meetings" are held to support those children who have broken Golden Rules during the week and this helps to provide them with strategies to improve their behaviour.
+Weekly "Time to Talk Meetings" are held to support those children who have broken Golden Rules during the week and this helps to provide them with strategies to improve their behaviour.
 The Restorative Approach leader has led restorative training for teachers, TAs, sports coaches and lunchtime organisers so that the application of this approach is consistent throughout school.
-The impact of this has been a steady reduction in the number of children having to attend Solutions Circle Meetings.
+The impact of this has been a steady reduction in the number of children having to attend Time to Talk Meetings.

 Ofsted recognised in March 2017 that the school effectively manages the small minority of children with challenging behaviour with support from the Stockport Behaviour Support Service.
 This has included “Forest School” sessions, tailored lunchtime support for a small group of pupil premium children and behaviour management programmes that support individual children.
 The school has also provided learning support assistants for individual children, when required.

 In 2015 we opened up our “Forest School” provision to all Y3 pupils so that they can develop their self-confidence, self-esteem, independence, co-operation and team working skills in the outdoor setting as a positive way to begin KS2.
-We now have two members of staff who are level 3 trained forest school leaders and two who are level 2 trained frest school leaders.
+We now have two members of staff who are level 3 trained forest school leaders and two who are level 2 trained forest school leaders and two more staff are being trained in 19-20.
 The school has also invested a £10,000 Big Lottery Fund grant to develop our outdoor learning area and provide resources so that these sessions can be run onsite.

 Because of the above processes, disruptive incidents are usually confined to the pupils who have behaviour support plans and we have effective steps in place to de-escalate situations when they occur.
 Instances of bullying, including cyber-bullying and prejudice-based bullying related to special educational need, sexual orientation, sex, race, religion and belief or disability are rare.
 Pupils are aware of different forms of bullying and actively try to prevent them from occurring.
 The school addresses any incidents of bullying that do occur, through the restorative approach, thus gaining the confidence of pupils, parents and carers.